 - Federal Direct Unsubsidized Student LoanFederal Perkins Loan

 The student must accept, modify or decline the loan(s) offered.
 When determining whether to accept, modify or decline the loan offer, the following points should be considered:

-Should you need to withdraw during the semester, a portion of your unearned federal, state and institutional aid might have to be refunded back to their source i.e. the federal or state government or the college.
-Please review the college’s refund policy as outlined in the course catalog.
+Should you need to withdraw during the semester, a portion of your unearned federal, state and institutional aid might have to be refunded back to their source, i.e. the federal or state government or the College.
+Please contact the Bursar for the College's refund policy.